DeepakArora76/nativescript-dna-deviceinfo/README.md

 ## Changelogs:
+- 3.2.0: The API "userAgent" is modified to return Promise. iOS implementation of it uses WKWebView.
 - 3.1.0: Tested on iOS devices, software version 14.2.1.
 Fixed issues around the API "deviceId" on iOS.
 - 3.0.0: Upgraded to NativeScript 7.0 version. **Note**: The plugin is not tested on iOS and Android devices.
 - 2.4.3: For iOS, extended the list of devices with Watch-5, iPhone 11(Pro and Max), iPad mini 5th Gen, and Apple Watch Series 5.
 For Android, support for AndroidX is added.
 Bumped up version of various packages.